 Moo Goo Milk Shampoo

 This is a fantastic shampoo that I have used since my eldest was a baby.
 It smells fantastic, leaves their hair silky soft and has no nasties in it.
-With the exception of a few of their products they are vegan friendly.
+With the exception of a few of their products, they are vegan-friendly.
 The Moo Goo brand gets its name from the fact that their first cream was based on a balm used in dairy farms to help keep the cow’s udders healthy and supple!

 Yes to Baby Carrots Shampoo + Body Wash

 This is a relatively new product to us.
 We only started using this about a month ago.
-Most everyone has heard of the Yes To brand (Yes To Cucumbers, Yes To Tomatoes, Yes to Coconut etc, etc.) Yes To are an American brand that are a certified member of the leaping bunny program.
-They try to be as natural as possible but upon inspection of the ingredients there are a few I do not like.
+Most everyone has heard of the Yes To brand (Yes To Cucumbers, Yes To Tomatoes, Yes to Coconut etc, etc.) Yes To are an American brand that is a certified member of the leaping bunny program.
+They try to be as natural as possible but upon inspection of the ingredients, there are a few I do not like.
 Phenoxyethanol, Fragrance (see here all about fragrances in skin care), Tocopheryl Acetate (see Yes To’s response to this product, they answer the questions without really answering the question..!) and Retinyl Palmitate (I am not sure that this is doing in a child’s body wash!
 See here).

 We have not used this product for very long so do not have much of an opinion on it.
 But I will not be re-purchasing this product based on the ingredients in this product.